Speeding up Slackware

 Sometimes you can pick wrong kernel options and

-in concept, is installing bad drivers.
-The Linux kernel
+identical in concept, is installing bad drivers.
+The Linux

-most people can do what they need with Linux.
-However, some
+functionality that most people can do what they need with

-is in charge of it.
-Also, misconfigured drivers can cause a
+of it.
+Also, misconfigured drivers can cause a slow

 down.
 I remember one version of Mandriva hanging for 5

-boot time only because I forgot to install the firmware for one of
+minutes at boot time only because I forgot to install the firmware

 LILO optionsSometimes hard drives get mis-detected by boot loaders due to machines with an inferior (shoddy) BIOS.
 I have seen some poorly written BIOSes cause all number of problems with Linux.
 You should configure the bootloaders and/or kernel to adapt to this.
 One famous one is hard drives without DMA support.
 Mostly this is caused, ironically, by lack of ACPI support in the kernel, but sometimes this can be fixed using boot loader options to pass info to kernel modules at boot.